 – MSc Gabriel Merino Díaz (graduate, PhD)

 ‘Genetic, physiological and morphological variation in scaly tree ferns (Cyatheaceae) along altitudinal gradients’.

-Gabriel’s doctorate focuses on documenting altitudinal patterns of species turn over and its association with morphological, genetic and physiological variation among species of tree ferns.
+Gabriel’s doctorate focuses on documenting altitudinal patterns of allelic turn over and their association with morphological and physiological variation among species of tree ferns.

 – Josué Barrera Redondo (undergraduate)

 ‘Morphological and environmental factors associated to changes in substitution rates in ferns’.

 Josué’s thesis focused on understanding why the molecular clock ‘ticks’ at different rates across lineages, using tree ferns as a model system.
 In short, Josué analyzed rates of molecular evolution and their association with ecological and morphological variables in the tree ferns.
 His work made the cover of Evolution!